AbdullahMQarni/AbdullahMQarni/README.md

   <h1>Hello, I'm <strong>Abdullah Alqarni!</strong> 👋</h1>
 </div>

 I'm a passionate web developer, and data analyst with little experience in <strong>Front-end, and data analysis</strong>.
-My goal is to be a MERN stack in future.
+My goal is to be a MERN stack in the future.

 ## About Me